Bottom

 Twelve-Volt Solenoid Valve

-Solenoid valves are either pilot-operated or direct-acting.
+Solenoid valves are either pilot-operated, direct-acting, or semi-direct operated.

 Pilot-Operated Solenoid Valve